everydaytimmy/reading-notes/RA-4.md

 #### Pair Programming

-Already familair with pair programming and it's benefits.
+Already familiar with pair programming and it's benefits.
 Good practice.
 Was used extensivly at companies I have worked at in the past and be dev friends.